Medical Negligence

-Laparoscopy is performed using minute surgical tools which are inserted into the body along with a miniature camera which is used to guide the tools to the operation site.
+Laparoscopy is performed using minute surgical tools that are inserted into the body along with a miniature camera that is used to guide the tools to the operation site.

 Once the camera is inserted into the body the surgeon has feedback and can see what he is doing, using the pictures to navigate through the body.
 Unfortunately most injuries occur at the point of entry into the body where an error in judgement can cause damage to the patient.
 Claims may also arise due to damage caused by surgical instruments to various part of the anatomy including: vital organs, the bowel, bladder or blood vessels.

-If the surgeon fails to follow best practice and accepted laparoscopic surgery protocols, and injury is caused, you may be entitled to make a claim for compensation.
+If a surgeon fails to follow best practice and accepted laparoscopic surgery protocols, and injury is caused, you may be entitled to make a claim for compensation.

 What can I claim?